PyLink/PyLink/README.md

 ## Installation

-### Installing via Debian APT repository (beta; stable branch only)
+### Installing via Debian APT repository (stable branch only)

 [The Utopia Repository](https://packages.overdrivenetworks.com/) hosts `.deb` packages for PyLink.
 For Debian Jessie (stable) and Stretch/sid (testing), the `pylink` package and its dependencies are available in the `main` section.
 See https://packages.overdrivenetworks.com/#instructions for setup instructions.

 Upon installing `pylink`, example configurations and docs will be in `/usr/share/doc/pylink/examples` and `/usr/share/doc/pylink/docs` respectively.
 You can also install a local copy of the [PyLink API reference](https://pylink.github.io/), which is provided by the `pylink-doc` package.

-### Installing via Ubuntu PPA (beta; stable branch only)
+### Installing via Ubuntu PPA (stable branch only)

 Ubuntu packages for PyLink are available from the [PyLink PPA](https://launchpad.net/~tacocat/+archive/ubuntu/pylink) for Ubuntu 14.04 LTS (trusty) and above.
 Like with the Debian installation, example configurations and docs will be in `/usr/share/doc/pylink/examples` and `/usr/share/doc/pylink/docs` respectively.

 ### Installing from source